11sercanmasar/Angular-ProductList/README.md

 # ProductList

-This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 13.3.0.
+This project is an application that can be viewed as a owned list and also edit and delete operations can be done.
+The data is kept in json-server and called with API requests and listed in the UI.
+It has a visually simple structure and Angular Material is used in the creation of the tables.

 ## Getting started
 First `npm install` before do anything.
-Then `json-server --watch db.json`
-Run `ng serve` for a dev server.
+Then `json-server --watch db.json` and it runs `http://localhost:3000/productList` Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The application will automatically reload if you change any of the source files.